If you have any questions about your Collective Agreement rights, please talk to your shop steward.

 You will also need the following:

-•JE Maintenance Manual July 2018: This provides definitions, key terms to use (see Appendix A), and an overview of the process.
+- JE Maintenance Manual (November 2019, v.
+2): This provides definitions, key terms to use (see Appendix A), and an overview of the process.

 You can include other documents to clarify your job or help the committee understand your position.
 For example, you might prepare a flowchart to show decision making or a time tracking document to show what is involved in a “normal” day in your position.
 Contact the Union office if you have any questions.